 Top Ten Storage Certifications

+Training in storage technology is naturally promoted as the path to data storage career success.
+While not perhaps as firm a guarantee as it used to be, holding a storage certificate of some kind is often required even to be considered as an applicant.
 And with virtualization adding so much additional complexity, certification in that area is fast becoming a prerequisite for an IT career.
-A study by the Enterprise Strategy Group (ESG) states that a top requirement to enable more widespread use of server virtualization was additional training for IT staff.
+A study by Enterprise Strategy Group states that top requirement to enable more widespread use of server virtualization was additional training for IT staff.

 But which courses should you choose?
 Here are ten certificates well worth earning.

 Knowledge of server virtualization is more and more necessary as the storage and server worlds converge.
 A good place to begin an education on virtualization is VMware Certified Professional (VCP).
 This certification covers how to install, manage and deploy VMware vSphere while also accomplishing a whole lot of storage tasks without having to leave the VMware console.

 Speaking of convergence, storage and networking are two other areas that are rapidly coming together.
 The Cisco Data Center Storage Networking Design Specialist covers how to select and integrate storage products from Cisco based on the company’s converged architecture vision.
 In particular, it trains users on the Cisco MDS 9000 Series Multilayer Directors and Multilayer Fabric Switches, as well as the Cisco NX-OS, Cisco Unified Fabric, Cisco Nexus and Cisco Unified Computing System (UCS).